DefangLabs/defang-docs/docs/faq.md

 ### Can I access AWS storage services such as S3 or database services such as RDS?
 How?

-- Yes, you can access whatever other resources exist in the cloud account you are using as a [Defang BYOC](./concepts/defang-byoc.md) Provider.
+- Yes, you can access AWS services in your own AWS account as you normally would when you are [deploying to AWS with Defang](./providers/aws).
+In fact, you can access whatever other resources exist in the cloud account you are using for [Defang BYOC](./concepts/defang-byoc.md).

 ### Can I run production apps with Defang?